cispa/security-header-parsing/README.md

 This repository is a fork of [WPT](https://github.com/web-platform-tests/wpt), the original README can be found [here](./README_original.md).
 All test and analysis code for our paper can be found in the [_hp](./_hp/README.md) directory.
 Our modified version of the wptserve HTTP server implementation can be found in the `tools/serve` and `tools/wptserve` directories.
-All other directories are untouched and required for `wptserve` to run, we removed the other WPT test directories for better clarity.
+All other directories are untouched and required for `wptserve` to run, we removed the other WPT directories for clarity.

 ## Setup and Start the Header Testing Server
 - Create a fresh Ubuntu22 container/VM: `lxc launch ubuntu:22.04 <name>` and connect to it `lxc exec <name> bash` (Other environments might also work but are not tested)